buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 * Trusted CA certificates in the build environment
 * The default user in the build environment

-The platform must ensure that:

-* The image config's `User` field is set to a non-root user with a writable home directory
-* The image config's `Env` field has the environment variable `CNB_USER_ID` set to the user [UID/SID](https://github.com/buildpacks/spec/blob/main/README.md#operating-system-conventions) of the user specified in the `User` field
-* The image config's `Env` field has the environment variable `CNB_GROUP_ID` set to the primary group [GID/SID](https://github.com/buildpacks/spec/blob/main/README.md#operating-system-conventions) of the user specified in the `User` field
-* The image config's `Env` field has the environment variable `PATH` set to a valid set of paths or explicitly set to empty (`PATH=`)

-The platform should ensure that:

-* The image config's `Label` field has the label `io.buildpacks.base.maintainer` set to the name of the image maintainer.
-* The image config's `Label` field has the label `io.buildpacks.base.homepage` set to the homepage of the image.
-* The image config's `Label` field has the label `io.buildpacks.base.released` set to the release date of the image.
-* The image config's `Label` field has the label `io.buildpacks.base.description` set to the description of the image.
-* The image config's `Label` field has the label `io.buildpacks.base.metadata` set to additional metadata related to the image.

 #### Anatomy of a build image

 Typically, a `build` image may include: